Röntgen-Medal of the University of Würzburg

 Several forward-looking projects in the infection and cancer research are actively promoted by him.
 Moreover, he organizes an annual symposium called "Faszination Forschung" for the JMU.

 Prof. Dr. Dieter Kuhn (2016)

 By accepting the professorial chair of Far Eastern Philology at the University of Würzburg in 1988, Kuhn initialized the systematic modernization of the sinological range of courses.
 The study programme “Modern China” (from 2002) underlines the leading role Würzburg in the field of sinology.
-The Institute was adjusted to modern requirements by cooperating successfully with the Faculty of Economic Sciences.
+Thanks to the successful cooperation with the Faculty of Economics, the Institute has been adapted to modern requirements.
 The intensive contact and exchange of research and science with Chinese universities is also credited to Kuhn’s dedication.
 With his relentless commitment Kuhn helped the Würzburg Field of Sinology achieve worldwide recognition, until he was given emeritus status in 2011.

 Prof. Dr. Heisenberg (2015)

-Aged only 35, Prof. Dr. Heisenberg accepted the Chair of Neurobiology and Genetics at Julius-Maximilians-Universität Würzburg (JMU) in 1975.
+In 1975, at the age of only 35, Prof. Dr. Heisenberg took over the chair of genetics and neurobiology at the Julius Maximilian University of Würzburg, which he held for almost 35 years until his retirement.
 He held this position for almost 35 years until he retired at the end of 2008.
 Since 2010, Prof. Dr. Heisenberg has held a senior professorship at the Rudolf Virchow Centre for Experimental Biomedicine.
 He is one of the leading scientists worldwide in the field of neurobiology and genetics and the pioneer of neurogenetics in Germany.